syncfusion-content/xamarin-docs/Xamarin/SfKanban/Getting Started.md

 ## Create a simple SfKanban

-This section explains how to create a SfKanban and configure it.
+This section explains how to create a ['SfKanban'](http://help.syncfusion.com/cr/cref_files/xamarin/sfkanban/Syncfusion.SfKanban.XForms~Syncfusion.SfKanban.XForms.SfKanban.html) and configure it.
 This is how the final output will look like on iOS, Android and Windows devices.
 You can download the entire source code of this demo for Xamarin.Forms from [here](http://files2.syncfusion.com/Xamarin.iOS/Samples/KanbanForms_GettingStarted.zip).

 ![](Getting-Started_images/gettingstarted.png)

-In this walk through, you will create a new application that contains the SfKanban which includes the below topics.
+In this walk through, you will create a new application that contains the ['SfKanban'](http://help.syncfusion.com/cr/cref_files/xamarin/sfkanban/Syncfusion.SfKanban.XForms~Syncfusion.SfKanban.XForms.SfKanban.html) which includes the below topics.

 * Adding SfKanban in Xamarin.Forms
 * Create data model